 How quickly can I start?

 I only work on a few projects at a time.
-This allows me and my team to provide the detail, client service and satisfaction and the project management that makes our service so excellent.
-For this reason we may not be able to start immediately but your project will always be started within 4 weeks of signing a contract.
-If there are extenuating circumstances, we will always work with you on timeline.
+This allows me and my team to provide the detail, client service, and satisfaction and the project management that makes our service so excellent.
+For this reason, we may not be able to start immediately, but your project will always be started within 4 weeks of signing a contract.
+If there are extenuating circumstances, we will always work with you on the timeline.

 OK, I’m ready to do this for myself, but I have a couple of additional questions.
 Can I call you?

-Good, sounds like you’re ready to be pulled into your future!
-Yes, if you have a couple of questions, just book a time with me and I’ll be happy to walk you through the different options to see which one will be the very best for you.
+Good, sounds like you’re ready to be in action!
+Yes, just book a time with me and I’ll be happy to walk you through the different options to see which one will be the very best for you.
 I can’t wait to see you succeed and am honored to be the one to help you.
 Let’s get going!

 Much Love, Ashleigh